Spirit of Endeavour - Trip Information

 On the way to Kildwick at bridge 183 is the site of a war memorial for the lost Polish air crew of a Wellington Bomber.
 Click here for the story.

 In January / February 2024, Endeavour underwent major works to widen her wheelchair access.
-The majority of standard wheelchairs should now be able to access the saloon via the lift, but if you have a non standard wheelchair we strongly suggest that you check the size with us prior to booking.
+The majority of standard wheelchairs should now be able to access the saloon via the lift, the maximum width is 29 inches (735mm) and the max length of wheelchairs is 40.5 inches (1030mm) from very front to very rear.
 The lift has a weight limit of 300kg (47 stone) for a combination of both wheelchair and passenger.
+We can accommodate up to 4 wheelchairs on a trip.

 We have had passengers whose wheelchairs are too large to allow them entry into the cabin and who choose to sit out on the front of the boat.
 This facility is available on the understanding that there is no shelter available, so suitable clothing must be brought for the weather, particularly if rain / wind is forecast.
 In addition, there will be no toilet facilities available.